-Mass. hockey community pays touching tribute to late hockey teammates best friends
+Mass. hockey community pays touching tribute to teammates and best friends killed in car accident

 On Dec.
-22, two members of the Falmouth hockey team died in a tragic single-car accident, suffered when the Honda civic driven by James Lavin skidded off a road and struck a tree following an evening hockey practice.
+22, two members of the Falmouth hockey team died in a tragic single-car accident, suffered when the Honda Civic driven by James Lavin skidded off a road and struck a tree following an evening hockey practice.
 Owen Higgins died from injuries suffered in the crash days later.

 Both Lavin and Higgins, who have been described as “inseparable,” were standout athletes in the Falmouth community, now at the local high school, but previously in the youth ranks as well.
 The impact they had was significant, and has since inspired a wave of touching tributes throughout the Massachusetts hockey community.